 Before taking drastic measures, however, it’s worth attempting a divorce in your home state.
 If you and your spouse can resolve any disputes before you go to court, you may find a sympathetic judge who will take your case.
 If not, you might ask for an annulment of your marriage on the grounds that it wasn't legally valid in your home state -- though this is not ideal because you never want to give a court the opportunity to rule that a same-sex union is invalid.

 If you married or registered your partnership in more than one locality, it is very important that you legally end it in all of those places.
 To learn more, see Same-Sex Divorce: Dealing With Multiple Registrations.

-Briefly, here’s the problem with divorce and taxes for same-sex spouses: When you divorce, the settlement you make with your partner may involve paying your ex money, either as a property settlement or as alimony or spousal support.
-If you were heterosexual and married, those financial transactions related to your divorce would be tax-free events.
-But because of the federal Defense of Marriage Act (DOMA), your relationship is not a federally recognized marriage – and that means you aren’t eligible for the broad exemptions from taxation that are bestowed on straight spouses who divorce.
+So here’s the lingering problem with divorce and taxes for same-sex couples in civil unions and domestic partnerships: When you divorce, the settlement you make with your partner may involve paying your ex money, either as a property settlement or as "alimony."
+If you were legally married, those financial transactions related to your divorce would be tax-free events.
+But, if your a same-sex couple in a civil union or domestic partnership, your relationship is not federally recognized – and that means you aren’t eligible for the broad exemptions from taxation that are bestowed on spouses.

-Payments you make to your ex as a result of your divorce could be considered a gift from you to your ex, or could be classified as income on your partner’s taxes.
-It’s not even clear that same-sex couples can avoid taxes on child support, which is neither taxable nor deductible in a heterosexual divorce, because the technical rule only exempts payments to a former “spouse.”
+Payments you make to your ex as part of the dissolution of your union or partnership could be considered a gift from you to your ex, or could be classified as income on your partner’s taxes.
+And, it doesn't appear that you can avoid taxes on child support, because the technical rule only exempts payments to a former “spouse.”